 What type of scans should I get?

 For web sharing the base scans will be fine.
 For pretty much all other purposes you will be fine with the standard scans.
-For higher quality scans and prints larger than a 8 x 10, the Ultra scans are ideal, but keep in mind they are very large files and take longer to send.
+For higher quality scans and prints larger than a 8 x 10, the Ultra scans are ideal, but keep in mind they are very large files and take longer to scan and send.

 How will I receive my results?